|

 with schools and organizations and participates in off-site events and fundraising for our local Community Pet Center and

+N.C.
+Safe Kids.
+2. What is the most difficult part of hosting an author event?
 The most difficult part of hosting an author event recently has been trying to work

 with today's hectic lifestyles and down economy... knowing the best day and time to schedule it so that it's convenient for